David-OConnor/pyflow/README.md

 some compiled dependencies, and attempting to package something using this will trigger an error.*

+Perhaps the biggest philosophical difference is that Pyflow abstracts over environments, rather than expecting users to manage them.

 ## My OS comes with Python, and Virtual environments are easy.
 What's the point of this?
 Hopefully we're not replacing [one problem](https://xkcd.com/1987/) with [another](https://xkcd.com/927/).

 Some people like the virtual-environment workflow - it requires only tools included with Python, and uses few console commands to create, and activate and environments.
-However, it may be tedius depending on workflow:
+However, it may be tedious depending on workflow:
 The commands may be long depending on the path of virtual envs and projects, and it requires modifying the state of the terminal for each project, each time you use it, which you may find inconvenient or inelegant.